mkholjuraev/pdf-generator/INTEGRATION.md

 #### Testing PDF generator API descriptor changes

 We recommend building a PDF generator quay image locally and push to your quay repository and in the global bonfire config set the image tag.
-This way an ephemeral environment 2ill be initialized with your local changes.
+This way an ephemeral environment will be initialized with your local changes.

 You can build, tag, and push local images using the following commands: